FACTSlab/factslab.github.io/people.md

 </center>
 <center>Graduate Researcher</center>

-Venkat is a graduate student in the [Department of Linguistics](http://www.sas.rochester.edu/lin/index.html) at the [University of Rochester](https://www.rochester.edu/) pursuing an MS in Computational Linguistics.
+Venkat is a second-year graduate student in the [Department of Linguistics](http://www.sas.rochester.edu/lin/index.html) at the [University of Rochester](https://www.rochester.edu/) pursuing an MS in Computational Linguistics.
 He received his B.Tech and M.Tech in [Biological Engineering](http://biotech.iitm.ac.in) from the [Indian Institute of Technology, Madras](https://www.iitm.ac.in) in 2017.

 <center>
 <img class="people" alt="Siddharth Vashishtha" src="{{ page.images | relative_url }}siddharth-vashishtha.jpg" srcset="{{ page.images | relative_url }}siddharth-vashishtha.jpg" /></center>